CodeReviewDAO/dxd_codereview/Reviews/346 - Blockcerts on Casper (with Verifiable Credentials and Open Badges capability)/1 - Enable Issuing Casper Blockcerts/README.md

 # Final Conclusion

-The reviewer recommends that this submission should fail code review, because it does not contain an OSI-approved open source license
+The reviewer recommends that this submission should fail code review, because it does not contain an OSI-approved open source license and it failed to be installed on 3 different common platforms.

 # Recommendation